-In addition, several eastern German states head to the polls this autumn, including lignite mining states Saxony and Brandenburg.
+In addition, several eastern German states head to the polls on 1 September, including lignite mining states Saxony and Brandenburg.
 Both Merkel’s conservative CDU/CSU alliance and the SPD have slumped in polls and in last year’s regional elections.
 Concerns that voters may perceive the deal proposed by the coal commission as a burden had made both parties nervous as the right-wing populist and anti-energy transition AfD party is polling strongly in eastern Germany.
-News of individual power plant closures in the economically weak eastern mining regions ahead of the autumn elections are feared to strengthen this trend.
-The government has said it will introduce a first draft of a coal exit law in autumn, which likely means after the elections.
+News of individual power plant closures in the economically weak eastern mining regions could strengthen this trend.

 Twofold implementation process

 The future process of implementing phase-out will be split up into two fields of action:

 A. Structural economic change – support for lignite mining regions